Renowned Russian director convicted of embezzlement in what critics call a show trial

 Serebrennikov, 50, is director of Moscow’s Gogol Center and the Seventh Studio theater.
 Appearing in court, he wore a black mask, dark glasses, a black cap and a gray T-shirt.

-He and three other defendants stood trial for the embezzlement of around 133 million rubles, more than $1.8 million, in state funds through the Platforma arts project which he founded.
-The four defendants pleaded not guilty, testifying that the funds from the Ministry of Culture were used only to stage theatrical productions.
+He and three other defendants stood trial for the embezzlement of about 133 million rubles (more than $1.8 million) in state funds through the Platforma arts project, which he founded.
+The four defendants pleaded not guilty, testifying that the funds from the Culture Ministry were used only to stage theatrical productions.

+Judge Olesya Mendeleyeva said the Culture Ministry demanded the return of the allegedly embezzled funds.

+The judge also fined Serebennikov 800,000 rubles, or about $11,5000.
+Malobrodsky and Itin were ordered to pay smaller fines.
+The three were barred from administrative positions in state cultural institutions: Serebrennikov and Itin for three years, and Malobrodsky for two.

 Among those who have spoken in Serebrennikov’s defense was one of ballet’s geniuses, Mikhail Baryshnikov, who stated that the director was being persecuted for political reasons.

 “An artist of whom Russia should be proud is being debased and humiliated,” he said in a statement when Serebrennikov was called in for questioning in 2017.
 He said that because Serebrennikov “is a person who is known for his independence and love of freedom, a person who has more than once made brave political declarations, these sudden repressions look particularly foul.”

 Baryshnikov defected to Canada in 1974 and holds dual U.S. and Latvian citizenship.

 Many Russian actors, directors and cultural figures have spoken out for Serebrennikov since his arrest.
-More than 3,700 Russian cultural figures Monday signed an open letter to the head of Russia’s Culture Ministry, Olga Lyubimova, requesting that the ministry withdraw its case against the defendants in the case, known here as the “Seventh Studio case.”
+More than 3,700 Russian cultural figures signed an open letter Monday to Culture Minister Olga Lyubimova, requesting that the ministry withdraw its charges against the defendants in what is known here as the “Seventh Studio case.”

-Miron Fyodorov, the famous Russian rapper Oxxxymiron, posted Thursday to his 2.1 million Instagram followers, apparently in Serebrennikov’s support, condemning “custom-made lawsuits, the purpose of which is to intimidate freethinking and creative people.”
+Russian rapper Miron Fyodorov, who goes by Oxxxymiron, posted Thursday to his 2.1 million Instagram followers, apparently in Serebrennikov’s support, a condemnation of “custom-made lawsuits, the purpose of which is to intimidate freethinking and creative people.”

 Hundreds of people gathered outside the court behind police barriers before the verdict was handed down Friday morning.

-“I am here because I am infuriated about the persecution of creative people, artists and actors.
-I came here because I hope that the more people who come, the greater the chance we have to demonstrate that this can’t go on,” said Yekaterina, a 45-year-old investment analyst who declined to give her surname for fear of reprisals.

-Platforma, which staged modern theatrical, dance and musical productions, was an outlet for innovative young artists and directors and was popular among Moscow’s hip young crowd.
+Platforma, which staged modern theatrical, dance and musical productions, was an outlet for innovative young artists and directors and was popular among Moscow’s young crowd.
 It was also a platform for political satire lampooning Russian politicians.
 But the theater soon became a threat to authorities increasingly intolerant of dissent, activism and liberalism.

 “Youth always chooses freedom,” Serebrennikov told the court in his final remarks Monday.
 He said Platforma “gave artists and audiences a feeling that the ideals of freedom would sooner or later become the foundation of our lives in this country, too.”

 Platforma accountants testified that they were ordered to embezzle the funds by the Platforma management.
-The prosecution said Monday the case against all defendants was proven.
+The prosecution said Monday the case against all defendants was proved.

-But one key prosecution claim, that a production of “A Midsummer Night’s Dream,” one of the performances for which the grant money was provided, never took place, was false, the defense stated.
+But one key prosecution claim — that a production of “A Midsummer Night’s Dream,” one of the performances for which the grant money was provided, never took place — was false, the defense stated.
 The production won awards and toured abroad.

-Human Rights Watch, PEN and many international cultural and film organizations Thursday called on prosecutors to drop the charges and free the defendants.
+Human Rights Watch, PEN America’s Artists At Risk Connection and many international cultural and film organizations Thursday called on prosecutors to drop the charges and free the defendants.
 They argued that even if there were financial irregularities, these could have been resolved without resort to criminal charges.

 Serebrennikov admitted that Platforma’s accounts were sloppy but said he never involved himself in bookkeeping.